mcowan03/PhD21-Computational-Methods/Replications/KS1998/readme.md

-%% Krusell and Smith (1998) Replication
+# Krusell and Smith (1998) replicaton

-% Using their algorithm.
+## Using the KS algorithm, for my own learning.
+Errors are my own.